At Apex, we are committed to guiding our students to be equipped with skills necessary to be a Wildland Fire Fighter.

 S100 and S185 Courses

-Training Dates : All training dates are now full
+Training Dates : All training dates will be posted in January of each year.

 Upon successful completion of the course, the candidate will demonstrate a basic knowledge of wildland fire suppression organization structure, wildfire behavior, plus suppression and safety procedures.
 Practical skills with equipment used in BC to effectively and safely respond to wildfires are a mandatory component for initial ticket holders.
 Successful candidates will receive the S-100 Fire Suppression certificate.